TCT-INFN-Firenze/.github/profile/README.md

 5. **Fix SSH Known Hosts Errors**:

-   If you get connection errors, open the `~/.ssh/known_hosts` file and remove any lines related to the problematic remote machine.
+   If you get connection errors, open the `~/.ssh/known_hosts` file and remove any lines related to the problematic host machine.
 Then reconnect with `ssh alias`.

 ---